-Bank of Montreal uses both GAAP and non-GAAP measures to assess performance.
+Bank of Montreal uses both GAAP and certain non-GAAP measures to assess performance.
 Readers are cautioned that earnings and other measures adjusted to a basis other than GAAP do not have standardized meanings under GAAP and are unlikely to be comparable to similar measures used by other companies.
 Reconciliations of GAAP to non-GAAP measures as well as the rationale for their use can be found in Bank of Montreal's Third Quarter 2010 Report to Shareholders and 2009 Annual Report to Shareholders all of which are available on our website at www.bmo.com/investorrelations.

-Examples of non-GAAP amounts or measures include: cash earnings per share and cash productivity; revenue and other measures presented on a taxable equivalent basis (teb); amounts presented net of applicable taxes and earnings which exclude the impact of provision for credit losses and taxes.
+Examples of non-GAAP amounts or measures include: cash earnings per share, cash operating leverage, cash ROE and cash productivity; revenue and other measures presented on a taxable equivalent basis (teb); net income and cash productivity ratios measured on a core basis to exclude the impact of impaired loans, VISA litigation and acquisition integration costs; amounts presented net of applicable taxes and earnings which exclude the impact of provision for credit losses and taxes.